Paul Diamond: Return to ECW (1997–1998)

 Diamond made his return to Extreme Championship Wrestling in September 1997.
 His role was more of a jobber losing to Rob Van Dam, Tommy Dreamer, Spike Dudley and Justin Credible.
 He had a feud with Al Snow.
 Diamond defeated Snow at "Fright Fight", but lost to him at Ultimate Jeopardy and Better Than Ever.
 The feud continued into 1998 with Snow getting the majority of the wins due to his Head gimmick getting over.

-Return to wrestling (2005-2008)
+Return to Wrestling (2005–2008, 2013)

 In 2005 Diamond returned to action for the first time in four years.
-His only active involvement has been Rocket City Wrestling in Huntsville, Alabama wrestling sometimes twice, as Diamond and as Max Moon while also being involved in the booking.
-He reunited with Tanaka for the first time in 12 years on March 25, 2006 for Blue Water Championship Wrestling in Port Huron, Michigan as they lost to Kevin Baker and Michael Barnes.
-They continued teaming until their last match on April 18, 2008 defeating Joshua Masters and Kennedy Kendrick for All Star Wrestling Florida in Port Richey, Florida.
+His only active involvement has been Rocket City Wrestling in Huntsville, Alabama, wrestling sometimes twice, as Diamond and as Max Moon while also being involved in the booking.
+He reunited with Tanaka for the first time in 12 years on March 25, 2006, for Blue Water Championship Wrestling in Port Huron, Michigan as they lost to Kevin Baker and Michael Barnes.
+They continued teaming until their last match on April 18, 2008, defeating Joshua Masters and Kennedy Kendrick for All-Star Wrestling Florida in Port Richey, Florida.
+Then Diamond was inactive from wrestling.

+Diamond wrestled his last match on June 3, 2013 teaming with Jeff McAllister losing to Hoodlum and Mercury Yaden for Rocky Pro Wrestling in Aurora, Colorado.